Psychodynamic Psychotherapy (PPP) Videoconference

 Stephen Morris, PhD

-(Module II of the Psychodynamic Psychotherapy Program)
+(Module III of the Psychodynamic Psychotherapy Program)

 You may enroll in this course even if you have never participated in a Psychodynamic Psychotherapy videoconference.